C0staTin/mindsdb-readme-draft/README.md

 ## How MindsDB works

 MindsDB follows a simple workflow: **Connect → Unify → Respond**.
-At the center is a SQL-compatible data language with additional constructs for searching unstructured data, managing workflows (jobs/triggers), and building agents.
+At the center is an SQL-compatible data language with additional constructs for searching unstructured data, managing workflows (jobs/triggers), and building agents.

 <table style="width:100%; border-collapse:collapse; border:none;">
   <tr>